-Wayne has helped to establish more than a dozen independent charter schools.
-Wayne has worked extensively with community-based charter school developers and operators to establish innovative charter schools.
-Wayne has overseen the development of charter school applications that were approved by a variety of charter authorizers.
-Among these schools are the highly successful New York Charter School for Autism; the Challenge Preparatory Charter School, the East Harlem Scholars Academy Charter School and the recently authorized Renaissance Charter School II.
+Wayne helped to establish more than a dozen independent charter schools.
+Wayne worked extensively with community-based charter school developers and operators to establish innovative charter schools.
+Wayne oversaw the development of charter school applications that were approved by a variety of charter authorizers.
+Among these schools are the highly successful New York Charter School for Autism; the Challenge Preparatory Charter School, the East Harlem Scholars Academy Charter School, the South Bronx Early College Academy Charter School, the Evergreen Charter School and the recently authorized Renaissance Charter School II.

 Wayne wrote or co-wrote proposals that secured more than $50 million in grants and government contracts for school districts, charter schools and not-for-profit organizations.
 He wrote proposals that won multi-million dollar grants for the Dallas Independent School District, the Hartford Public Schools and several charter schools.
 He oversaw the development of grant proposals that secured more than $40 million in funding from the U.S. Department of Education’s Teacher Incentive Fund.
 These grants supported school improvement programs in New York City, Buffalo and New Jersey.
 He also designed and secured $3 million in federal funding for a national initiative to support independent community-based charter schools.